jimmystuart/FocusApp-ChristianQuotes/README.md

-# FocusApp-ChristianQuotes
+# Christian Quotes for the Focus App
-A collection of Christian quotes that can be imported into the Focus App by Brad Jasper
+A collection of Christian quotes that can be imported into the Focus App (https://heyfocus.com/)